-As I entered, my eye strayed to the standards of many nations fluttering overhead.
-Inside, the marble floor, the crystal chandeliers, the sweeping staircase, the inviting sofas, the oil paintings and the pieces of fine antique furniture spoke the message in unison: you are now in a proper grand hotel.
-There were therefore lots of smartly dressed members of staff to ease the progress to my billet.
+As I entered, my eye was caught by the standards fluttering overhead.
+I was pleased to observe that they included the Papal flag.
+Inside, the marble floor, the crystal chandeliers, the sweeping staircase, the inviting sofas, the oil paintings and the pieces of fine antique furniture speak the message in unison: you are now in a proper grand hotel.
+As always, there were lots of smartly dressed members of staff to ease the progress to my billet.

 Via Camarelle 2, Capri 80073, Italy.